Safest Airlines of 2024: What the Rankings Reveal and Key Influences

 • Serious incidents over two years

-• Fleet age, expert analysis of pilot training
+• Fleet age, aircrew training

 The above are key factors to help reduce your travel risks while in the air and on land.